 EXPRESS THE BOUNTY OF THE HARVEST

-To create this bountiful centerpiece, “anchor” the centerpiece at one end with a tall container filled with foliage and feathers, add the candlesticks and candles, add a small round wicker tray and a few stacked plates, then add pumpkins turned this way and that and fill in the rest with all of your favorites.
+To create this centerpiece, use a tray to gather everything into one spot.
+Anchor the centerpiece at one end with a tall container filled with foliage and feathers, add the candlesticks and candles, a small round wicker tray and a few stacked plates, then add pumpkins.

 MIXING RUSTIC AND GLAM

-Velvet pumpkins are deliciously yummy looking, but to bring down their formality, I paired them with rustic crinkle paper shreds and a few pip berries.
-Get my step-by-step directions for the cheater way to create this overflowing pumpkin container HERE.
+Velvet pumpkins are very elegant, but to bring down their formality, I paired them with rustic crinkle paper shreds and a few pip berries.
+Depending upon the brand that you purchase, these elegant beauties can be a bit costly, so click on the link to get my step-by-step directions for my cheater way to create this overflowing pumpkin container.

 Bread boards make a great base for a fall centerpiece!
 Although I use them year round, the color and texture of the wood says ‘instant fall’ to me.